retargetly/sdk-ios/README.md

 ### Installing

-In order to use the library, it must be included in the project via cocoapods, then install pods.
-You can install cocoapods by this way:
+In order to use the library, it must be included in the project via *cocoapods*, then install pods.
+You can install *cocoapods* by this way:

 ```
 $ gem install cocoapods
 ```

-Then, specify 'Retargerlty' pod in podfile:
+Then, specify 'Retargerlty' pod in *podfile*:

 ```
 pod 'Retargetly'